KathrynLaing/DQ-Pruning/README.md

 We also provide the raw results of our experiments, as well as the generated graphs of the average performance of the different functions.

 # CP-Net Generator
+The CP-net generator we used for these experiments takes some inspiration from the CP-net generator described in (Allen et al., 2016).
+In particular, the usage of the dagcode representation of DAGs, and the test for conditional preference table (CPT) degeneracy.
+However, our generator does not guarantee a specific distribution over the generated CP-nets.
+This is because the probability vectors required by Allen et al. (2016), to make their generation uniform, required more precision than was possible for our computational resources.
+Our generator also differs from theirs in that it allows variables to have different domain sizes (whereas Allen et al. (2016) requires all variables to have the same domain size).

+The CP-net generator function, `rand.cpn` is given in the R script `CPNGenerator.R`, along with all of its dependent functions.
+Note that these functions require the R libraries `primes` and `Rmpfr`.
+In this script, we also illustrate through an example what the output CP-nets look like as R objects.
+We also give an example of generating an associated outcome.
+These are the required inputs for the following dominance testing functions.

+The CP-net generator function works as follows:
+1. Generate a valid dagcode
+2. Convert this dagcode to the adjacency matrix, A, of the associated DAG
+3. `for` each variable:\
+    a.
+Generate a random CPT\
+    b. `if` CPT is degenerate, i.e. invalid `then` go back to 3a
+6. Return the CP-net as the pair (A, CPT)

+`rand.cpn(n,p,d)` outputs a random CP-net with *n* variables, each of which has domain size in 2-*d*, and each of which has no more than *p* parents.

 # Dominance Testing Functions
 ## Pruning Methods